-All behavior is communication, especially disruptive behavior but when you are working with very young children that communication can be hard to understand.
+All behavior is communication, especially disruptive behavior, but when you are working with very young children, that communication can be hard to understand.
 As a preschool teacher, you have to manage the behavior at the moment while deciding what that child is trying to tell you.
-Here are my tips for how to handle disruptive behavior in a preschool class.
-As you will see in this list, most of the advice is about you and your actions, not the child’s because a child is an autonomous being, and no amount of fantastic teaching can magically change an out of control preschool class, change or prevent disruptive behavior 100%, but we can react to it appropriately, with love and kindness.
+Here are my tips for handling disruptive behavior in a preschool class.
+As you will see in this list, most of the advice is about you and your actions, not the child’s, because a child is an autonomous being, and no amount of fantastic teaching can magically change an out of control preschool class, change or prevent disruptive behavior 100%, but we can react to it appropriately, with love and kindness.

-Before you can address specific behaviors look at your environment, have you set it up to be peaceful?
+Before you can address specific disruptive behaviors, look at your environment.
+Have you set it up to be peaceful?
 Use these tips from this post I wrote about a peaceful classroom to create a supportive classroom environment for your students.
-When children know what to expect it’s much easier to be calm and engaged, they aren’t looking to control everything and everyone if they feel like they are in control.
+When children know what to expect, it’s much easier to be calm and engaged; they aren’t looking to control everything and everyone if they feel like they are in control.
 Using a class schedule like these visual schedules can help.
 If group time is your sore spot, check out this post about how to handle a disruptive child at circle time.

 Remember that connection is key, you need to spend the time connecting with your students to build trust and a relationship with natural authority before you can expect to be able to get the best behavior out of the students with tactics other than fear.
 Anyone could make a preschool class behave with fear, but the consequences of that tactic are just not worth it.
 Have you ever noticed how children will act up for substitutes or after a few weeks of school the quiet, well-behaved child turns a corner and starts acting up?
 Those children need a stronger connection.
 Our first reaction after we manage the misbehavior should be to play with that child even more to build that connection.

-But what about in the moment when a child hits, or just won’t stop running around, or screams in the middle of group time?
+But what about in the moment when a child hits, or just won’t stop running in the classroom, or screams in the middle of group time?
 Let me address everything from hitting to how to handle a disruptive child during circle time.